njmiller/AoC2023/README.md

 Code needs to be compiled with "--profile release" because it will give non-exhaustive pattern matching errors if I don't do that.

+Some problems which require cycle detection don't "work".
+I basically output some values to the screen and then manually determined the cycle length and then calculated the solution externally from that.